Refresh a Sandbox

 13. Deploy the CallCenter metadata containing the values you just updated to the refreshed sandbox org.

-14. Map the IdP certificate to the single sign-on connected app.
+14. Map the IdP certificate to the single sign-on external client app or connected app.

-1. To find your IdP certificate for single sign-on, select Setup > Apps > Connected Apps > Manage Connected Apps, and open the connected app with the label {salesforce_contact_center_internal_name} Connected App.
+1. For a managed external client app, go to Setup > Voice Settings, click your contact center name to open the Contact Center Details page, and locate the certificate in the SAML Policies section.
+For a connected app, find your IdP certificate for single sign-on, select Setup > Apps > Connected Apps > Manage Connected Apps, and open the connected app with the label {salesforce_contact_center_internal_name} Connected App.
 Write down the label name of the currently chosen certificate.

-2. Go to Setup > Identity > Identity Provider and make sure that the current Idp certificate label is the same as that of the connected app certificate label noted down in step 14.a.
-If the labels do not match, update the single sign-on connected app's certificate to match with the Salesforce Identity Provider certificate.
+2. Go to Setup > Identity > Identity Provider and make sure that the current Idp certificate label is the same as that of the external client app or connected app certificate label noted down in step 14.a.
+If the labels do not match, update the single sign-on external client app's or connected app's certificate to match with the Salesforce Identity Provider certificate.

 3. Click Download Metadata on the Salesforce Identity Provider page to download the SAML metadata in XML format.